Aravindray/Django/README.md

 12. facing this error while loaddata from sqlite3 to postgresql �
 13. Create notes about template tags and filter (include, forloop.last)
 14. How to add date and current datetime based on timezone?
+15. wirte post about DeatilView - get_context_data function which return multiple query to html template

 ### Basic Notations